 His past vocational roles have included being the pastor of single adults and evangelism at Moody Church in Chicago, the founding pastor of Park Community Church in Chicago, the senior pastor of Sunshine Community Church in Grand Rapids, Michigan, and the President of Vantage Point Forum in Grand Rapids.
 He also was the first Executive Director of the Greater Orlando Leadership Foundation (now Lifework Leadership).

-Originally from Monroeville, Alabama, Matt is a graduate of Wheaton College and Reformed Theological Seminary, and has also studied at Wheaton Graduate School in Illinois, L'Abri Fellowship in Switzerland, Fackelbararnas Bible Institute in Sweden, Capernwray Bible School in England, and two years of Pre-Law at Samford University in Birmingam, Alabama.
+Originally from Monroeville, Alabama, Matt has a Bachelor of Arts from Wheaton College, a Master of Divinity from Reformed Theological Seminary, and has also studied at Wheaton Graduate School in Illinois, L'Abri Fellowship in Switzerland, Fackelbararnas Bible Institute in Sweden, Capernwray Bible School in England, and two years of undergrad Pre-Law at Samford University in Birmingam, Alabama.

-Matt and his wife, Arlene, are the privileged parents of three amazing adult sons — Andrew, Joel, and Stephen — and a brand new and amazing daughter-in-law named Mary Rachel who is married to Joel.
-He and Arlene travel extensively and share their home base between Colorado Springs and Orlando.
+Matt and his wife, Arlene, are the privileged parents of three amazing adult sons — Andrew, Joel, and Stephen — and an incredible daughter-in-law named Mary Rachel who is married to Joel.
+He and Arlene travel extensively and share their home base between Orlando and Colorado Springs.